 As a drummer, Andrew joined the First Baptist Church youth band as the only middle school member.
 He served five years until graduating high school.
 Andrew continued marching band in high school, became drum major of the Coffee High School Marching Band his junior and senior year.

-Following one year of college, Andrew transferred to the University of Georgia and finally tried out for the UGA Redcoat Band.
+Following one year at ABAC, Andrew transferred to the University of Georgia and finally tried out for the UGA Redcoat Band.
 410 total members, 70 of which are trumpets, make up the Redcoats.

 During his three years as a Redcoat, the Georgia Bulldogs won an SEC Championship (2005), Peach Bowl (2006), and Sugar Bowl (2007).
 A new course of music set in after starting his graduate studies.

 What began as a reunion with high school friends to produce a music video, Andrew developed a niche of writing catchy hooks.
-He then met producer Gary DiBenedetto in Moultrie, GA.
+In 2008, J.R.
+Charles, Joseph Rawlins, Rhett Lewis, Kevin Davis were some of the many friends to develop music videos with Andrew.
+In 2009, Andrew then met producer Gary DiBenedetto (Studio D) in Moultrie, GA.

 Andrew and Gary discovered mutual interests in music style.
-What began as an effort to produce material for music videos has evolved in Andrew’s first studio album under the label Runaway Cotton Records.
+What began as an effort to produce material for music videos has evolved in Andrew’s first studio album under the label Runaway Cotton Records in 2014.